Easy to make creamy broccoli casserole is a great alternative to the usual green beans on your holiday table.

 By Sue Lau | Palatable Pastime

-My recipe of the day is one of two, this one being with the Festive Foodies who are jointly posting Holiday side dishes all week long, hosted by Heather King.
+My recipe of the day is one of two, this one for Holiday side dishes all week long, hosted by Heather King.

 My other recipe I am posting is for Lake Tung Ting shrimp which is not for Thanksgiving at all, unless you like different things.
 It is a Chinese dish that posts with the Fish Friday Foodies group.
 It’s an old favorite of the family, one I first had at Tom Hsu’s Hunan Cafe in St. Louis (although now his place is the Hunan Star in West County and has been for years and years).